High-Energy Meals for Entrepreneurs: 10 Power Meals to Try Now

 Step-by-Step Instructions

-- Blend the base: Combine frozen fruits, protein powder, almond milk, and almond butter
+- Blend the base: Combine frozen fruits, protein powder, almond milk, and almond butter.

 - Achieve thickness: Blend until thick enough to eat with a spoon